 Styles H, I and J: The pupils make most or all of the decisions in what are usually problem-solving type activities.

 Manual guidance can come from another person or an object to help the performer learn a movement whilst building confidence and getting a sense of how it should feel.
-Examples of guidance are a teacher moving a students arms through the required motion for a tennis shot, and using armbands or a float when learning to swim.
-The kind of guidance where the teacher guides the student through a movement is known as forced response.
-This is useful to give the player a feel for the movement although if it is used continuously they may become dependant on it or loose motivation.
+Examples of guidance are a teacher moving a student’s arms through the required motion for a tennis shot and using armbands or a float when learning to swim.
+The kind of guidance where the teacher guides the student through a movement is known as a forced response.
+This is useful to give the player a feel for the movement although if it is used continuously they may become dependant on it or lose motivation.